Skip to content

 Whenever you add a new functionality to node-llama-cpp, consider improving the CLI to reflect this change.

-Get a model file
+Get a Model File

-We recommend you to get a GGUF model from the TheBloke on Hugging Face.
+We recommend you to get a GGUF model from either Michael Radermacher on Hugging Face or search HuggingFace directly for a GGUF model.

 To validate that your setup works, run the following command to chat with the model you downloaded:

-npm run dev:build; node ./dist/cli/cli.js chat --model <path-to-a-model-file-on-your-computer>
+npm run dev:build; node ./dist/cli/cli.js chat <path-to-a-model-file-on-your-computer>

 Try telling the model Hi there and see how it reacts.
 Any response from the model means that your setup works.
 If the response looks weird or doesn't make sense, try using a different model.